How to Build Your Own Email Marketing Funnel (in Under 3 Hrs)

 Getting Started: Preparations for Your Email Marketing Funnel

-Now, if there’s a single thing that every type of funnel has (whether it’s an e-commerce funnel, an online course funnel, a coaching business funnel, or any other type), it’s that a funnel needs traffic
+Now, if there’s a single thing that every type of funnel has (whether it’s an eCommerce funnel, an online course funnel, a coaching funnel, a SaaS funnel, an agency sales funnel, or any other type), it’s that a funnel needs traffic.

 After all, how are you going to convert people on your offer when no one’s there when you present it?